AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md

 We recommend that you create your resource pools in advance, associate them with projects, and budget your resources before the project starts.

-For information about resource pools, see [Resource pools overview in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).
+For information about resource pools, see [Resource pools overview](../../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).

-For information about creating resource pools, see [Create resource pools in Adobe Workfront](../../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md).
+For information about creating resource pools, see [Create resource pools](../../../resource-mgmt/resource-planning/resource-pools/create-resource-pools.md).

 ## Access requirements